tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 - `neg_log10`: Represent the score as `-log10(p_value)`? `TRUE` or `FALSE`.

-For this filter, users can use either
+For this filter, users can represent the score using either

 - p-value or